davidmoten/rtree/README.md

 Status: *alpha*, release candidate in Maven Central

+An [R-tree](http://en.wikipedia.org/wiki/R-tree) is a commonly used spatial index.

 This was fun to make, has an elegant concise algorithm, is thread-safe and fast.

 The algorithm to achieve immutability is cute.
 For insertion/deletion it involves recursion down to the